Cogut Institute for the Humanities

 About the Guests

 Robin D.G.
-Kelley is Distinguished Professor and the Gary B. Nash Chair in US History at the University of California, Los Angeles.
+Kelley is Distinguished Professor and the Gary B. Nash Chair in U.S. History at the University of California, Los Angeles.
 He is one of the most influential historians and Black studies scholars of his generation.
-His acclaimed books include Hammer and Hoe: Alabama Communists during the Great Depression (1990), Race Rebels: Culture, Politics, and the Black Working Class (1994), Freedom Dreams: The Black Radical Imagination (2002), and Thelonious Monk: The Life and Times of an American Original (2009).
-His writings have also appeared in the New York Times and Boston Review.
+His acclaimed books include Hammer and Hoe: Alabama Communists During the Great Depression (University of North Carolina Press, 1990), Race Rebels: Culture, Politics, and the Black Working Class (Free Press, 1994), Freedom Dreams: The Black Radical Imagination (Beacon Press, 2002), and Thelonious Monk: The Life and Times of an American Original (Free Press, 2009).
+His writings have also appeared in The New York Times and Boston Review.

 George Lipsitz is Professor Emeritus of Black Studies and Sociology at the University of California, Santa Barbara.
-His influential books exploring how racism operates include Rainbow at Midnight (1994), Dangerous Crossroads (1994), and his groundbreaking The Possessive Investment in Whiteness: How White People Profit from Identity Politics (1998), which remains as relevant today as when it was published.
-His most recent book, The Danger Zone is Everywhere (2024), examines how housing discrimination harms health and steals wealth.
+His influential books exploring how racism operates include Rainbow at Midnight: Labor and Culture in the 1940s (University of Illinois Press, 1994), Dangerous Crossroads: Popular Music, Postmodernism, and the Poetics of Place (Verso, 1994), and his groundbreaking The Possessive Investment in Whiteness: How White People Profit from Identity Politics (Temple University Press, 1998), which remains as relevant today as when it was published.
+His most recent book, The Danger Zone Is Everywhere (University of California Press, 2024), examines how housing discrimination harms health and steals wealth.
 His forthcoming book Ethnic Studies at the Crossroads (University of California Press, Spring 2026) examines ethnic studies in our current moment of cultural and educational upheaval.

 Credits and Acknowledgments